URA Banner

 Coaches and Coxswains

-The Coach & Coxswain meeting will be held at 6:30am the morning of the regatta.
-Races will begin launching as close to 7:00 am as possible.
+The Coach & Coxswain meeting will be held at 7:30am the morning of the regatta.
+Races will begin launching as close to 8:30 am as possible or after sunrise.
 A heat sheet and updated race schedule will be provided at the meeting.
 Coxswains will not be weighed.

 JV & 2nd Crews

-A Junior Varsity (JV) crew may not enter the open/varsity event of the same boat class.
+A Junior Varsity (JV) crew may not enter the open/varsity event of the same boat class (e.g. a rower can't row in both the varisty and JV 4+).
 Similarly with the novice events if two flights of the same novice boat class are offered.
 Generally, the fours are oversubscribed since coaches want to race multiple fours in an event.
-When entries warrant, we will try and offer a separate JV/2nd boat event that will receive medals but no points (see “Team Points” appendix).
-Otherwise, the second crews will fill out the field of the Varsity or Lightweight events.
-As a result, a rower competing in the JV or second novice event may not compete in another, higher category of that boat class.
-E.g. if a rower is in the JV four, they may not enter the varsity four, but can race in the open eight or open pair event.
+When entries warrant, we will try and offer a separate JV/2nd boat event.
+There are two possibilities for JV/2nd boat events and for each instance the regatta director and coaches will agree on a format before the regatta:

 Lightweights